odilson-dev/calculator/README.md

 # Calculator-project
-This is my final project from TOP foundations.
-Hope you'll guys like it and enjoy it :)
+Here is my final project from TOP foundations.

-This project is going to combine everything i’ve learned so far: i'm going to make an on-screen calculator using JavaScript, HTML, and CSS.
+This project combine everything i’ve learned so far: i made an on-screen calculator using JavaScript, HTML, and CSS.

 # Lesson Link